 School boards must include parents and community groups in all aspects of instituting and evaluating a sexuality education program.
 Parents or guardians wishing to excuse their children from sexuality education must file a written request to the school board.
 The school board will then supply the parent with necessary forms to remove the child from the class.
 This is referred to as an "opt-out" policy.

 See Idaho Statutes 33-1608, 33-1609, 33-1610, and 33-1611.

 Recent Legislation

-SIECUS is not aware of any recent legislation in Idaho regarding sexuality education.
+SIECUS is not aware of any recent legislation related to sexuality education in Idaho.

 Events of Note